wkawabe/wkawabe.github.io/_pages/about.md

 <!-- Wataru Kawabe (川辺 航), Ph.D. is a Cooperative Research Fellow at Institute of Industrial Science, The University of Tokyo, working with [Assoc.Prof.
 Yusuke Sugano](https://www.yusuke-sugano.info/).
 His interest lies in interactive machine learning systems and human-centered machine-learning applications.
 He is especially focused on exploring ways to make AI and other information technologies more accessible and user-friendly for beginners who lack a technical background or knowledge. -->

-Wataru Kawabe (川辺 航) is a Cooperative Research Fellow at the Institute of Industrial Science, The University of Tokyo.
+Wataru Kawabe (川辺 航 / 川邊 航) is a Cooperative Research Fellow at the Institute of Industrial Science, The University of Tokyo.
 He received his Ph.D. from The University of Tokyo in 2025 under the supervision of [Assoc.
 Prof. Yusuke Sugano](https://www.yusuke-sugano.info/).
 His interest lies in interactive AI/machine-learning systems and human-centered AI/machine-learning applications.
 He is especially focused on exploring ways to make AI and related information technologies more accessible and user-friendly for beginners who lack a technical background or knowledge.